Book Reviews - Sherlock and Irene - The Secret Truth Behind A Scandal in Bohemia

 Chris Chan elevates A Scandal in Bohemia and what was once viewed as one of Holmes’ rare failures turns out to be one of his greatest triumphs.
 Chris Chan plays a Great Game indeed.

-Sherlock and Irene is available from all good bookstores including;
+Sherlock and Irene is available from this site and all good bookstores including;

 Share this post